Frequently asked questions

 on it.
 City buses run from

 Terminal 4 (Air Cubana terminal) to town, ask around.
-To the airport
+To the

-full, long queues, difficult with luggage.
+are always full, long queues, difficult with luggage.

 I want to take a public bus to another city.
 Where is the terminal?